 When we talk about face masks, at Epiology we’re usually talking about our Anti-Acne Recovery Mask.
 However, in 2021 the world is talking a lot about another kind of mask – the one that’s designed to keep us safe during the pandemic.

-With many people around New Zealand now getting on board with wearing a mask to reduce the likelihood of infection, a side effect of mask-wearing has come to light – maskne.
+With many people around New Zealand now getting on board with wearing a mask due to the Government mandate and to reduce the likelihood of infection, a side effect of mask-wearing has come to light – maskne.